What the purpose of the Personal Home Care Registry?

 Health care providers not permitted to ask for upfront payments from your clients before service is delivered.

 The scope of practice and responsibilities of the nursing profession is regulated by the Bermuda Nursing and Midwifery Act.
 Only providers who are current in their registration with the Bermuda Nursing Council may represent themselves to the public as such.

 Where can I access a computer, printer, and scanner?

 If you do not have access to a computer or printer in your home, here are some places where you can access and use the website:

 Bermuda National Library

 - Computers available for public use

 - Opening hours: Mon-Thu 8:30am–5:00pm, Fri 10:00am–5:00pm, Sat 9:00am–5:00pm

-- Scanning of documents available and sent to an email address for a small fee
+- Documents can be scanned and sent to an email address for a small fee

 - Opening hours: Mon-Fri 10:00am-5:00pm, Sat 10:00am-4:00pm